even13/CV/README.md

 ## Hobbies and Interests

-I enjoy choir singing, classical singing and reading fantasy novels.
+I practice choir singing and classical singing.
 I am passionate about the natural world and science, and I love natural history museums (museums in general, too).
+I also enjoy looking for fossils or archaeological objects.
 I speak French and English.